jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 This didn’t look right to me.
 I spun my chair around to address my teammate who sat behind me and asked, “Hey, Ron.
 Can you look at this?
 It doesn’t look right to me.
 The failed and interrupted ids are being added to the passed List.”

-“Oh, that’s not right,” Ron replied, “Gee, I wonder how many failed and interrupted ids were incorrected recorded as passed.”
+“Oh, that’s not right,” Ron replied, “Gee, I wonder how many failed and interrupted ids were incorrectly recorded as passed.”

 `BatchResults` didn’t have any unit tests.
 I added failing tests for the failed and interrupted scenarios and then fixed the code.

-This was an obvious error, and Ron confirmed it.
+This was an obvious error, and Ron had confirmed it.
 But sometimes the legacy code may reveal behavior and intent that looks questionable, and it’s not as obvious as the error in `BatchResults`.
 Do not ___fix___ this code, since it may not be broken.
 Many of us don’t have the domain knowledge to make that call within legacy code.
 Remember the old adage: ___That’s not a bug.
 It’s a feature.___ You may ___fix___ something that a customer is depending upon.

 However, we don’t just ignore it either.
 Here’s my recommendation:
 * Create a passing test that demonstrates the questionable behavior, but give it a name that questions that behavior.
 For example, if Ron didn’t confirm the `BatchResults` error, I would have created a test with the name: `getPassed_ReturnsIdsAddedViaAddFailedAndAddInterrupted_SHOULD_IT`.
 Adding `SHOULD_IT` change the indicative form of the test name into a question.